 Where there is no reasonable cause and where a penalty would be appropriate, the examiner will then determine whether there was willfulness.

 The penalty for willful violations cannot exceed the greater of $100,00 or 50 percent of the balance in the account at the time of the violation.
 Since the FBAR is due by April 15 (June 30 prior to 2016 filing) of the following calendar year, the willful FBAR penalty is computed using the balance on the due date of the FBAR.
-The penalty for non-willful violations cannot exceed $10,000 per year, regardless of the number of accounts.
+The penalty for non-willful violations cannot exceed $10,000 per violation.
 If an account is co-owned by more than one person, a penalty determination must be made separately for each co-owner.
 The penalty against each co-owner will be based on his her percentage of ownership of the highest balance in the account.
 If the examiner cannot determine each owner’s percentage of ownership, the highest balance will be divided equally among each of the co-owners.

 The primary difference between the willful penalty and the non-willful penalty is the degree of fault of the person who failed to comply with the FBAR reporting requirements.
 A willful FBAR penalty is appropriate where there was a voluntary, intentional violation or disregard of a known legal duty.
 Notice that the two important concepts here are knowledge and intent.
 As we just discussed, a willful penalty is not appropriate where the person had knowledge of his FBAR filing requirement but lacked intent to violate the law because in good-faith he relied upon the advice of a tax professional.
 A non-willful penalty is appropriate where there was an involuntary, unintentional violation or disregard of a legal duty.
 In other words, the person lacked an intent to violate the law, but nonetheless did violate the law and did not have a reasonable cause for doing so.
 A non-willful penalty is also appropriate where there are indications of willfulness, but there is not sufficient evidence to prove willfulness.
 Read more about how the IRS determines willfulness in FBAR cases.